-If outdoor family vacations are your favorite vacation, then the Smoky Mountains have everything you need.
+If outdoor family vacations are your favorite vacation, then this Smoky Mountains Vacation Guide have everything you need.
 As you can imagine, outdoor fun in the Smokies comes in all forms and activity levels.
 Here are 5 Smoky Mountains Outdoor Adventures that should not be missed.

 Hike The Smokies